-I rented a Fuji X-E1 and Fujinon XF 18-55mm f/2.8-4 R LM OIS to play around with during a recent family vacation to Sandbridge in Virginia Beach.
+I rented a Fujifilm X-E1 and Fujinon XF18-55mmF2.8-4 R LM OIS to play around with during a recent family vacation to Sandbridge in Virginia Beach.
 Although I was disappointed in the camera I did capture decent images for the few days I had the X-E1.
+Read my review after taking a look at some of the images I captured with this camera and lens combination.

 My brother-in-law took this portrait of me with my wife and kids.
 I wanted to capture some sunset images from the nearby nature preserve.
 I was concerned that I wouldn't make it to the preserve in time.
 I handed the camera to my brother-in-law.
 He still shoots his DSLR in full auto mode.

 I found it challenging to photograph the flying gulls.
-I’ve done it before with my Nikon but found it quite challenging with the Fuji.
 It was difficult to track the birds using the electronic viewfinder.
+It's easily done with the optical viewfinder of my Nikon D5100 but I found it quite challenging with the Fujifilm X-E1.

 The X-E1 has a panorama mode.
 In this mode, I held the shutter down while panning slowly from right or left.
 It took several tries but I felt I got the hang of it.